rladies/awesome-rladies-blogs/CONTRIBUTING.md

 ## Adding a new entry

 Depending on how you are most comfortable working, there are several ways of adding new entries.

+If you are not familiar with JSON you can [open an issue](https://github.com/rladies/awesome-rladies-blogs/issues/new/choose) with your blog info, which uses a GitHub Form, and we'd create the JSON for you!

-Here we will focus on adding new entries directly through GitHub, but you could also work on a local copy (branch) or fork and add new entries that way too.
+Now we will focus on adding new entries directly through GitHub, but you could also work on a local copy (branch) or fork and add new entries that way too.

 ### Copy content from an existing entry